ncfavier/glam/README.md

 ```
 usage: glam [options...] files...
-  -i  --interactive  run in interactive mode (default if no files provided)
+  -i  --interactive  run in interactive mode (default if no files are provided)
 ```

 The interactive mode gives you a REPL that will execute statements and display their results.
 It also provides a `:type` command that displays the type of a given term.

-Alternatively, an [online demo](https://glam.monade.li) is available.

 ## Syntax